opauth/opauth/README.md

 Quick start
 -----------
+Guide on how to run the bundled example.

 1. Set `DocumentRoot` of your web server to `example/`.
    (Opauth can be instantiated in your own PHP app, but we will leave that out of this quick start guide)